 The James Bay property was discovered in 1966 by Consolidated Morrison Explorations.
 Major exploration work carried out in 1968 and 1969, including about 48,000 feet of drilling in 85 holes established a deposit extending to 900 feet in depth and 1600 feet longitudinally.
 Lakefield Research carried out metallurgical tests in 1969, allowing for the development of a possible flow sheet for the niobium ore, with a view to the production of a concentrate grade of about 65% pyrochlore (Nb2O5).

-A historical feasibility study was completed by the firm Canadian Bechtel Ltd. at the end of 1969, and updated by the same firm in 1979.
+A historical feasibility study was completed by the firm Canadian Bechtel Ltd. at the end of

 A number of studies dealing with specific aspects of the project were carried out between 1969 and 1979 by independent firms or companies for evaluation purposes, with a view to possible partnerships or acquisitions.
 At that time niobium price was a fraction of where it is today.